Probing inflationary features with galaxy ultraviolet luminosity function observables: Introduction

-In this paper, we probe the effect of modified inflationary power spectrum on the UVLF observables.
-We consider a specific model which introduces a bump-like feature on top of power law spectrum due to particle prediction during inflation \citep{CKRT2000,BHKP2009,Furuuchi2016,PPS2017,FNJ2020}.
+In this paper, we probe the effect of modified inflationary power spectrum on the UVLF observables for a specific model which introduces a bump-like feature on top of power law spectrum due to particle prediction during inflation \citep{CKRT2000,BHKP2009,Furuuchi2016,PPS2017,FNJ2020}.
 These models have been studied in the context of CMB observables \citep{NFC2022} and galaxy two point correlation function \citep{BFMMV2023} and upper limits on the amplitude of such features have been obtained within $10^{-4}$ Mpc$^{-1}\lesssim k \lesssim 0.1$ Mpc$^{-1}$ regime.
 Recently, this model was studied in the context of predictions for 21cm observables \citep{NCSMF2025,VNC2026}.
 It was shown that global 21cm signal can constrain these features at wavenumbers $0.1$ Mpc$^{-1}\lesssim k \lesssim 10$ Mpc$^{-1}$.
 In this work, we show that available UVLF data can already constrain the amplitude of bump like features at these larger wavenumbers.

 This paper is organized as follows.
 We describe our modelling of UVLF data in Sec. \ref{sec:UVLF_modelling}.
 Our formalism for modified inflationary power spectrum is described in Sec. \ref{sec:inflation}.
-We provide our results on these modified power spectrum in Sec. \ref{sec:results}.
-We study a couple of cases on inflation with oscillatory features in Sec. \ref{sec:oscillations}.
+We provide the methodology used and our results on these non-standard models in Sec. \ref{sec:data} and \ref{sec:results} respectively.
 We conclude in Sec. \ref{Sec:conclusions}.
-Throughtout the work, we use the best fit cosmological parameters obtained from {\it Planck} experiment \citep{Planck2020}.
+Throughout the work, we use the best fit cosmological parameters obtained from {\it Planck}\citep{Planck2020}.